“It is better to debate a question without settling it than to settle a question without debating it” Joseph Joubert

 Joe: (went into telling the story).

 It all happened in a snack-bar, on February 14, 2019.
-And two years later, Shaggy and ratus are celebrating their first meeting, first chat, which was their first date, on Valentine’s Day.
+And two years later, Shaggy and Ratus have celebrated four anniversaries: their first meeting, their first chat, their first date, and Valentine’s Day.

 - Names: Shaggy and Ratus